top of page

 “To craft our minerals, we begin with a specific single mineral in the form of an amino acid chelate with glycine (iron bisglycinate, for example).
 This is the starting point, and then we add live yeast to the iron bisglycinate and create fermented iron bisglycinate through aerobic fermentation.”

 Garden of Life is owned by Nestle, one of the worst corporations in the world.
-Nestle is currently before the supreme court, arguing that because they are a corporation and not a person, it should not be held responsible for the use of child slavery in the production of materials they buy.
+Nestle argued before the Supreme Court that because it is a corporation and not a person, it should not be held responsible for the use of child slavery in the production of materials it buys.
 If this is not a reason to boycott a company, I don’t know what is.

 This is the label of their mykind Organics B-12 Organic Spray: